 MY studio Mark IV.
 Mark I consisted of little more than a Tascam 8 track reel to reel tape recorder, a Drumulator, and a Yamaha DX7 that I bought from DJM when the studio closed down.
 Mark II saw the introduction of an Akai MG1212, a digital multi-track tape machine that used Akai’s own Betamax-like cassettes.
 The desk sounded great, but the transport for the cassette part was considerably less reliable.

 I kept the MG1212 for studio Mark III, but only used the desk.
 The bigger change was becoming computerised, with the Atari 1040ST running Notator.
-The Atari was ground-breaking at the time, but looking back, it’s amazing to think that I used it happily for eight years, despite its tiny monochrome monitor, flimsy and vulnerable ‘dongle’, and the fact that you could just about get three songs onto a floppy disc.
+The Atari was ground-breaking at the time, but looking back, it’s amazing to think that I used it happily for eight years, despite its tiny monochrome monitor, flimsy dongle hanging precariously from the side of the keyboard, and the fact that you could just about get three songs onto a floppy disc.

 I eventually sold the MG1212 on Ebay and gave my stock of unopened blank tapes to the late great Neil Innes, who was still using the idiosyncratic Akai in his Suffolk studio.